rur/good/README.md

 ### Overview

-The `good scaffold` command outputs files for a web server to a sub package of a Go module.
-The scaffold is geared towards building web consoles and admin tools for Golang web services or daemons.
+The `good scaffold` command outputs a web GUI setup to a sub package of a Go project.
+The scaffold is geared towards web consoles and admin tools for backend services or daemons.

-Top-level pages are added using the `good page` command, which has a [starter template](#starter-templates) feature to speed-up development.
+Pages are added using the `good page` command, which has a [starter template](#starter-templates) feature to speed-up development.
 The scaffold package is unobtrusive so that it can be embedded in an existing codebase without difficulty.